Authing/docs/docs/en/guides/basics/platform-guide/integrate-with-regular-web-app.md

-# Integrate Approw with regular Web App
+# Integrate Authing with regular Web App

 <LastUpdated/>

-This article uses the Node.js Web framework [Express](https://expressjs.com/) as an example to introduce how to quickly access Approw in regular Web projects (such as Express MVC, Django, PHP Laravel, etc.) to achieve functions such as login, logout, and user information acquisition.
+This article uses the Node.js Web framework [Express](https://expressjs.com/) as an example to introduce how to quickly access Authing in regular Web projects (such as Express MVC, Django, PHP Laravel, etc.) to achieve functions such as login, logout, and user information acquisition.

-There are three parties involved here: end users, application servers, and Approw servers.
+There are three parties involved here: end users, application servers, and Authing servers.
 The complete flow is as follows:

-1. The user requests the application service and it turns out that the user is not logged in, so the request will be redirected to the login page hosted by Approw;
+1. The user requests the application service and it turns out that the user is not logged in, so the request will be redirected to the login page hosted by Authing;
 2. After the user logs in on this login page, the browser will carry the Authorization Code and other data in the request parameters to jump to the callback link pre-configured by the application server;
-3. The application server uses the authorization code (Authorization Code) to request the Approw server in exchange for user information;
+3. The application server uses the authorization code (Authorization Code) to request the Authing server in exchange for user information;
 4. After the application server obtains the user information, it establishes a session with the end user;
 5. The terminal user is prompted with a successful login, and the authentication workflow is completed.

 The flow chart shows as below:

 ![](./images/regular-web-app-login-flow.jpeg)

-## Configure in Approw
+## Configure in Authing

-Before starting, you need to create an application in Approw.
-You can go to the application list page of the Approw console to create an application.
+Before starting, you need to create an application in Authing.
+You can go to the application list page of the Authing console to create an application.

 ### Configure a callback link

-When the user successfully logs in in Approw, the browser will jump to the Callback URL you configured.
+When the user successfully logs in in Authing, the browser will jump to the Callback URL you configured.
 This callback link should be a route in your application, and you need to complete operations such as exchanging user information in this route.
 You must configure this callback link, otherwise the user will not be able to log in, and an error message `invalid_redirect_uri` will be displayed.

 The callback URL of this sample code is: `http://localhost:3000/auth/callback`, copy and paste it into login callback URL configuration, and click save.